Jade Goody: Early life

-Jade Cerisa Lorraine Goody was born in the Bermondsey district of London on 5 June 1981, the daughter of English mother Jackiey Budden (born 1957) and English-Jamaican father Andrew Goody (1963–2005).
+Jade Cerisa Lorraine Goody was born in King's College Hospital in London on 5 June 1981, the daughter of English mother Jackiey Budden and English-Jamaican father Andrew Goody.
 Her paternal grandfather, Winston Coyne, was from the West Indies and emigrated to the United Kingdom in 1956.
 Supporters of the far-right National Front (NF) verbally abused Goody's father.
 Her mother was a drug addict and her father was a pimp.
 Goody's father suffered from substance dependence and had a criminal history, including a four-year term for robbery.
 He and Budden separated when Goody was two; estranged from his daughter while Budden raised her, he died of a drug overdose in Bournemouth in August 2005.
 At the age of five, Goody made an uncredited appearance as a primary school student in the 1986 television film London's Burning, which later spawned the television series of the same name.
 Before entering the Big Brother house, Goody worked as a dental nurse and lived in Upshire, Essex, where she was still living when she died.